A monstera on the article Monstera Watering Schedule

 Now, how much water should you give your brand-new Monstera?
 How frequently should you water your plants?
 How can you avoid having problems with watering?
 What is the monstera watering schedule?

-Ideally for a monstera it does not need a watering schedule, it does not like it when it’s either too dry or too moist, so you need to try and adjust your watering accordingly to keep your monstera within this.
+A monstera does not need a strict watering schedule.
+It does not like being too dry or too wet.
+You should adjust your watering to keep your monstera happy.
 They prefer that their soil remains on the border between the two.

-I’ll let you in on a little secret: I overwatered my Swiss cheese plant in the past because I followed the advice of the majority of people in the forum and watered it once per week.
+Here’s a little secret: I overwatered my Swiss cheese plant before.
+I listened to most people in the forum.
+They said to water it once a week.

 Monstera Watering Schedule Can Be Affected By a Variety of Factors